 Jun 27, 2019 · 7 min read

 When you’re dealing with breakouts, choosing moisturizer can be tricky.
-Of course you don’t want to clog your pores or leave your skin looking oily or shiny.
+Of course, you don’t want to clog your pores or leave your skin looking oily or shiny.
 However, a moisturizer or face oil with the right ingredients can actually help your skin defend against breakouts!
 Acne has been associated in some studies with low levels of essential fatty acids (EFAs) such as omega-3 fatty acids and vitamin E. If your skin’s protective barrier needs replenishing, that could be a part of the problem, too.

-To make things easier and offer even more options, we’ve researched many of the best face moisturizers on the market and analyzed their ingredients to make sure they don’t have pore-clogging or skin-irritating ingredients.
+We’ve researched many of the best face moisturizers on the market and analyzed their ingredients to make sure they don’t have pore-clogging or skin-irritating ingredients.

-Skip applying moisturizer on your nose if you tend to get blackheads or pimples, or if your nose looks shiny and oily.
+Consider skipping moisturizer on your nose if you tend to get blackheads or pimples, or if your nose looks shiny and oily.
 The oil-producers in your skin (known in derm-speak as the sebaceous glands) are more concentrated on/around your nose.
 Since your nose might get oilier than other parts of your face, you might not need to apply moisturizer as much there.